assembl/assembl/doc/tech_stack.rst

 the cost of a transition.
 We have since added the Marionette_ layer above Backbone_, which gives us a richer MVC model in the frontend.

+Furthermore, we are currently embarking on a redesign of the entire front-end architecture!
+The initial phase of the development is nearly complete.
+Further information can be found below.
+See section `New Frontend`_

 Packages and libraries we use directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^